tydaeus/notes/websphere/configuring_WAS.md

 #Configuring Websphere

+## Ports
+Under Server, server types, websphere application servers, click the server name, then click on **ports* on the right, under the heading "Communications".

+## Variables
 ###Java Environment Variables
 Java environment variables are set at the time the JVM starts, and can be read via:
 ```java